erikespana/Cascade-News/Reports/Wufoo/README.md

 	Generates a 3-column HTML table listing each form's title, creation date and notification email addresses.

 * **forms-count.vm**

-	Returns the total number of forms.
+	Returns the total number of forms associated with your Wufoo account.